-Throughout the whole text, $k\subset\mathbb{C}$ will denote a finitely generated field with algebraic closure $\bar{k}\subset \mathbb{C}$, and $\ell$ will be a fixed prime number.
+Throughout the whole text, $k\subset\mathbb{C}$ will be a finitely generated field with algebraic closure $\bar{k}\subset \mathbb{C}$, and $\ell$ will be a fixed prime number.
 A hyperk\"{a}hler variety over $k$ is a smooth projective variety over $k$ such that $X(\mathbb{C})$ is a hyperk\"{a}hler manifold, as defined in \S\textbf{\ref{subsection:2.0}}.
-Given a complex variety $X$, we write~$H^{i}(X)$ for its rational singular cohomology groups.
+Given a complex variety $X$, we denote by~$H^{i}(X)$ its rational singular cohomology groups.
 The word ``motive" always indicates an object of Andr\'{e}'s category of motives (see~\S\textbf{\ref{motives}}).